-The arguments have traditionally been that a college education is essential and invaluable.
-Unfortunately, people are graduating college with a debt burden that is simply too big to shoulder and leaves them financially crippled.
-What are some solutions students can consider to get the education they need without taking on so much debt to receive it?
+The arguments have traditionally been that a college education is essential – that it is invaluable.
+Unfortunately, people are graduating college with a debt burden that is just too big to shoulder and leaves them financially crippled.
+So what are the solutions students can consider to get the educations they need without taking on so much debt to receive it?

 The Growth of Student Loan Debt

 It is important to note how much student debt has grown over the last decade.
 EducationData.org reported that student loan balances average at $37,584 and overall, total student loan debt has nearly doubled in the past decade from $860 billion to $1.68 trillion.

 The rapid growth of college debt leaves you as a student or parent with few choices if you believe that college education is necessary.
 You can bite the bullet and take on the crippling debt, which is only set to grow even more over the next ten years.
 You can find ways to make college more affordable for you.
 Alternatively, you can go the slow and steady route to earning a degree by paying for your education as you go.

 Affordability is critical.
 It is important to note that some colleges cost more than others.
 The difference between private and state colleges are staggering for tuition alone.
 Even among state colleges, you can reduce costs, and your debt load, by choosing wisely and comparing costs ahead of time.

 There are other steps you can take, though, to reduce your total debt burden for college, including considering attending two years of community college before transferring to a university.

 College Tuition Compare shows that in the state of Indiana, Ivy Tech, which is a community college in Indiana, has in-state tuition of just over $4,500 per year.